joshis1/joshis1/README.md

 - 👋 Hi, I’m @joshis1
 - 👀 I’m interested in C, C++, linux, javascript and python.
-- 🌱 I’m currently learning docker, AWS
+- 🌱 I’m currently learning AWS
-- 💞️ I’m looking to collaborate on networking projects.
 - 📫 How to reach me -

 <!---